 Bio: Singaporean, 32-years-old, Associate Director (Strategic Insights)

-Since then, she has been completing a marathon every year and completed her fifth in 2019.
-Now, with no races on the horizon, she runs because she loves the feeling of the wind in her hair and keeps on pounding on the road.
+Since then, she has been completing a marathon every year and finished her fifth in 2019.
+Now, even with no races on the horizon, she runs because she loves the feeling of the wind in her hair and keeps on pounding the pavement.

 RS: What inspired you to be a runner?